MistressPlague/PlagueUnityGUI/README.md

 # PlagueUnityGUI
-A DropDown Addon For The GUI That Is Used In Mods Mods To Put Buttons On Screen.
+A DropDown Addon For The GUI That Is Used In Mods To Put Buttons On Screen.
 (Realtime)

 # Example Usage
 ```csharp